BDCPatrick/BDC_GasHelper_Doc/README.md

 </p>
 The Ability Tab lets you create, edit and remove variables to the GameplayAbility Class.
 Those variables are editable via the Blueprint Editor, too.

-Each Ability has two default variables, wich are:
+Each Ability has two default variables, which are:
 + FName AbilityName
 + ENum_AbilitySockets AbilitySocket